Nike Vaporfly 4 Running Shoe Review

 Our Verdict

-While not primarily intended as a marathon racing shoe, the Nike Vaporfly 4 still scores well due to its lightweight construction, carbon plate, and great energy return that helps maintain speed through longer efforts.
+While not primarily intended as a marathon racing shoe, the Nike Vaporfly 4 still scores pretty well due to its lightweight construction, carbon plate, and great energy return that helps maintain speed through longer efforts.
 However, the reduced stack height and poor stability make it less forgiving than more cushioned options, especially for heel strikers or runners whose form fades late in races.
 It's a viable option for strong, efficient runners, but most will be better served by more marathon-focused models.

 Pros